SeniorMars/taolp/src/installation/week0.md

 ```

 ## MacOS
 If you are on a Mac, you already have an ssh client.
-However, in the case you don't you should install iterm2.
-Or these instructions may be useful.
+However, in the case you don't, you should install iTerm2.
+Alternatively, the following instructions may be useful.

 ```bash
 $ sudo systemsetup -setremotelogin on